Jesse Squire

 Key areas of impact:

-• Azure Messaging leadership: Engineering lead for messaging SDKs across .NET, Python, JavaScript, Go, C++, Java, and Rust—defining architecture, ensuring cross-language consistency, and establishing a developer-first design.
+Azure Messaging leadership: Engineering lead for messaging SDKs across .NET, Python, JavaScript, Java, Go, C++, and Rust, defining architecture, ensuring cross-language consistency, and establishing a developer-first design.

 Senior Software Engineer, Azure Developer Experience